AdwoaSerwah/QuizyPal/README.md

 ## Introduction

 QuizyPal is an interactive quiz application designed to provide an engaging platform for users to test and improve their knowledge.
-It allows users to take quizzes on various topics, track their progress, and receive feedback based on their performance.
-The app is built with a focus on providing an intuitive experience for both quiz takers and administrators.
+It allows users to take quizzes on various topics, receive feedback based on their performance, and track their progress.
+This project focuses on the **backend** of the QuizyPal app, providing APIs for essential features such as quiz management, user authentication, and result tracking, with an emphasis on promoting a seamless interaction for both quiz takers and administrators.

 ### ACTUAL PRESENTATION AND DEMO VIDEO LINK: [**here**](https://drive.google.com/file/d/1dhgt9wKVBHR2YfcEM6GWkHNzILnitgg8/view?usp=sharing)